Say goodbye to menopause joint pain with Yin Yoga

 Fascia is a watery substance with a high proportion of collagen.
 In a healthy state, it’s a relaxed and wavy connective tissue.
 However, long term stress, trauma, accidents, and even poor posture can cause the fibers to thicken in order to protect the underlying muscle.

 This is where Yin Yoga comes in.
-One of the most effective and less well-known styles of yoga, Yin is a subtle and slow practice where every posture targets the fascia.
-Typically, poses are held for between 2-5 minutes to help stretch and ease the fiber webbing.
-As the fascia fibers begin to slowly thin out and become ‘unglued’; our movements improve and we can enjoy greater flexibility and mobility of our joints.
-However, Yin Yoga is not a quick fix.
-Areas that have been damaged for a long time will take time and patience, so regular strengthening and stretching is recommended to alleviate menopause joint pain.
+One of the most effective and less well-known styles of yoga, Yin is a subtle and slow practice where every posture targets fascia in the body.
+Typically, Yin poses are held for between 2-5 minutes to help stretch and ease the fiber webbing.

 Have you taken our FREE Menopause Quiz?